 Last week the church rejoiced in the victory of Christ’s resurrection and His opening words of consolation to the seven churches (Revelation 1:4-18).
 Now we rejoice in the fullness of God’s promise for us in the resurrection of God’s Son.
 No one could break the seal of death.
 No one could open to us the courts of Heaven.
 No one could enter the Holy of Holies, namely, the heavens.
 No one could open the scroll of God’s salvation, save Christ alone.
 He alone is worthy!

-This reading, as you will see, will serve as your Old Testament text for the week.
-I recommend you preach the extended version (5:1-14) for the sake of context and continuity.
+I recommend you preach the extended version (5:1-14) of this text for the sake of context and continuity.
 The question looming over this Sunday is, “Who is this?”
 John’s Gospel account is about the identity of the risen Christ.
 “Who is this who commands the sea and its swarming creatures and who sits on the shore with breakfast already prepared?”
 John says, “It is the Lord!”
 And Peter dove in.
 Saul on that Damascus Road asks the voice: “Who are you?”
 Saul found it was Jesus, whom he persecuted.

 Let us consider a few lines of exegesis which stem from Genesis 49, Jacob’s prophesy concerning Judah:

-4) St. Matthew, you may remember, does not miss the prophetic exegesis of Genesis 49 and conflates both Isaiah (62:11—just before the Lord appears with bloody garments in chapter 63) and Zechariah 9 in his account of the Lord’s Triumphal Entry into Jerusalem (Matthew 21:5).
+4) Saint Matthew, you may remember, does not miss the prophetic exegesis of Genesis 49, and conflates both Isaiah (62:11, just before the Lord appears with bloody garments in chapter 63) and Zechariah 9 in his account of the Lord’s Triumphal Entry into Jerusalem (Matthew 21:5).
 But notice the question which follows Jesus’ entry into Jerusalem: “Who is this?”
-In Matthew 21, His coming shakes the city—a seismic event.
+In Matthew 21, His coming shakes the city, a seismic event.
 They all ask: “Who is this?”
 The Psalmist cries: “Who will ascend the Mount of the Lord?
-Who will stand in His holy place?… Who is the King of Glory” (Psalm 24)?
+Who will stand in His holy place?
+Who is the King of Glory” (Psalm 24)?
 Isaiah asks: “Who is this who comes from Edom?”
 And in Revelation 5, the angel cries out: “Who is worthy to open the scroll and break its seals?”
 That is the question!
 To know the answer is to know salvation.